xianghui/javascript101/content/lessons/1-5-objects.md

 console.log(now);
 ```

-Before ES6, object definitions are defined using functions.
-However, these are
+Object definitions can be defined using function constructor.
+The objects are
-special function called function constructor.
-They are meant to be called using
+can then be constructed using the `new` keyword (instead of being called as if
-the `new` keyword instead of called as if they were normal functions.
+they were normal functions).

 ```javascript
 //function constructor